emilydolson/D3-visualising-data/08-d3enter.md

 The attributes `cx` and `cy` define the position of the centre of the circle and are based on the income (we are looking at the most recent data point: `[nation.income.length-1]`.) and life expectancy of the data point (that is temporarily called `d`).
 The radius is set to an arbitrary number... for now.

-This sure is a lot of circles!
-We probably want to only look at data from a single year at a time.
-We use the `filter()` function to just look at the most recent data (2007):
+Right now, we're displaying data from a semi-random year.
+We can use the `filter()` function to just look at the most recent data (2007):

 ~~~{.js}
 var filtered_nations = nations.filter(function(nation){return nation.year==2007})
 ~~~

-Similar to previous functions (e.g. `map`), this function iterates over each of the elements in the array `nations`, temporarily calling it `nation`.
+Similar to previous functions, this function iterates over each of the elements in the array `nations`, temporarily calling it `nation`.
 It only includes elements in the new array `filtered_nations` if the function evaluates to 'true' for that element.
 Here this will be the case for data points whose year is 2007.

 > # Filtering by region {.challenge}
 > You might have noticed that our data contains information about the continent in
 > which a country is.
 >
-> 1. Create a filter so that you only display data points from "Africa".
+> Create a filter so that you only display data points from "Africa".

 > # A new dimension {.challenge}
 > Change the code so that the radius of the circles represents the population.
-First, create a 'sqrt' scale with a minimum of 0 and a maximum of 5e8.
+First, create a 'sqrt' scale (`d3.scale.sqrt()`) with a minimum of 0 and a maximum of 5e8.
 The range should be between 0 and 40.

 <iframe src="http://emilydolson.github.io/D3-visualising-data/code/index08.html" width="1000" height="600"></iframe>